dieg0espx/server-AI_TakeOff/RAILWAY_CHECKLIST.md

   - Copy your API key
   - Required for PDF to SVG conversion

+- [ ] **OpenAI API Key** - Get from https://platform.openai.com/api-keys
+  - Sign up for OpenAI account
+  - Create a new API key
+  - Required for professionally rewriting extracted text from PDFs

 ### 4. Railway Setup

 #### Create New Project